Summer 2026 Family Camp

-Since 1924, Feather River Family Camp has provided an abundance of natural beauty and a getaway for Oakland and East Bay families unlike any other.
-Review the information and video below to learn more about what Family Camp is like, including our Theme Week programs and typical camp activities.
+Since 1924, Feather River Camp has provided an abundance of natural beauty and a getaway unlike any other for Oakland and East Bay families.

 A Typical Day at Feather River Family Camp